Poppi (drink): Marketing

 Poppi Soda's brand advertising includes music and sports as brand pillars.
-In 2023 Poppi Soda featured music by electronic pop artist Jane & The Boy in a TV Spot.
-In 2024, Poppi announced a brand partnership with American rapper and singer Post Malone in the wake of his public announcement that he would cut traditional soda from his diet.
-Also in 2024 the brand debuted a sponsorship of the Los Angeles Lakers.
+In 2023, Poppi Soda featured music by electronic pop artist Jane & The Boy in a TV Spot.
+In 2024, Poppi announced a brand partnership with American rapper and singer Post Malone, in the wake of his public announcement that he would cut traditional soda from his diet, as well as a sponsorship with the Los Angeles Lakers.
 In 2025, Poppi Soda ran a second consecutive Super Bowl ad featuring Jake Shane and Alix Earle.
+In 2026, an ad starring Charli XCX and Rachel Sennott premiered during the Super Bowl.